top of page

 • It's also worth noting that while the housing market may be facing some challenges, Spain is still a popular destination for tourists and property buyers, which means that there may still be opportunities for investors to turn a profit.
 It's important to do your research and carefully consider the potential risks and rewards before making any investment decisions.

-• Another thing to consider is the growing interest in rural areas, where many have choose to relocate recently, which is affecting the sale prices in areas that historically had less attractive.
+• Another thing to consider is the growing interest in rural areas, where many have chosen to relocate recently, which is affecting the sale prices in areas that historically had less attractiveness.

 bottom of page